chouseknecht/symfony-mariadb-nginx/README.md

 A containerized [symfony](https://symfony.com/) stack you can use to start your next symfony project.

-Using this framework you're instantly developing your app in containers, plus you get built-in tools to deploy your app to Kubernetes or Openshift.
+Using this framework you're instantly developing your app in containers, plus you automatically get built-in tools that will deploy your app directly to Kubernetes or Openshift.

 Start with containers and deploy with containers, all within the same framework.
 No duplication.
 No wasted effort.

 Don't believe it?
-Skip to *[Start with the symfony demo](#symfony-demo)*, and try it out.
+After you confirm have the requirements installed, skip to *[Start with the symfony demo](#symfony-demo)*, and try it out.

 ## Requirements